sondregronas/ankermake-hass-component/README.md

 - There are (almost) no unit tests :(
 - Logging is pretty much non-existent, documentation is a bit lacking
 - ankerctl can crash sometimes, hindering the integration from working until it's restarted
+- The API isn't added to ankerctl yet (showing the service statuses, etc)

 ## Testing